 This method does not include getting a free credit score.
 It is available for a small fee.

 If you want to monitor your credit score for fluctuations in the interim, try Credit Sesame.
 You get a free credit score and are able to quickly determine if there are one or more factors affecting it.

 Related article: Boost Credit Score: A Guide To An Important 3-Digit Number

 Call a service provider to get a discount on a monthly service.
 Cable?
 Internet?
 Cell phone?
 You may be surprised, but a quick call may get you a small discount or a service upgrade.

 Sign up for highly rated services that make it easy to monitor your money.
 Personal Capital is a really good option to get all your money in one central location.
 It’s available on desktop, IOS, and Android.
 Also, it’s free to use.
-Check out your PC – net worth!
+Check out your net worth using Personal Capital!